HVDC Inter-Island: Route

 The HVDC transmission line crosses the Benmore power station tailrace and takes a route along the eastern side of the dam.
 The line continues north along the eastern shore of Lake Benmore, before turning north-east and then east to meet the Christchurch to Twizel HVAC line.
 Crossing State Highway 8 south of Fairlie, the line then turns northeast, passing between Fairlie and Geraldine.
 North of Geraldine to Oxford, the HVDC line broadly follows the Inland Scenic Route tourist highway through the inland Canterbury Plains, passing close to the towns of Methven, Sheffield and Oxford, before continuing northeast towards Waipara.

 The HVDC line passes through Weka Pass into the Amuri district, travelling north through the region, west of Culverden, to Hanmer Springs.
 From here, the line turns north-east and travels through Molesworth Station into Marlborough and down the Awatere River valley, before turning north to meet State Highway 1 through the Dashwood and Weld Passes.
 The line travels east of Blenheim, meeting the eastern coast of the island at Cloudy Bay, and travelling up the coast into the Marlborough Sounds.
 The line turns east and then south-east around Port Underwood, before crossing to Fighting Bay on the coast, where the South Island cable terminal is located.

-At this physical location, the lines connects to three undersea cables taking electricity underneath Cook Strait.
-As of August 2012, Pole 2 uses two of these cables, with the third cable unused waiting the commissioning of Pole 3.
+At this location, the lines connect to three undersea cables taking electricity underneath Cook Strait.
+Pole 2 uses two of the cables, and Pole 3 the third.
 The cables initially head south out of Fighting Bay, before turning east towards the North Island, and then turning northeast towards the North Island cable terminal at Oteranga Bay.

 From Oteranga Bay, the land-based North Island transmission line travels northeast through Mākara just west of Johnsonville.
 West of Ngaio, the electrode line from the North Island shore electrode at Te Hikowhenua, north of Mākara Beach, merges with the main transmission line towers for the final connection to the North Island converter station.
 The line turns eastwards around Churton Park, crossing to Horokiwi before turning north-east and passing through Belmont Regional Park to Haywards in northern Lower Hutt, the site of the North Island static inverter plant.

 At Haywards, two converter stations receive HVDC power at ±350 kV, and convert it to alternating current at 220 kV AC.
 From here, the power from the Inter Island link flows to the main Haywards HVAC substation, where it is distributed to the Wellington urban area, or is transmitted north to the rest of the North Island grid.